MultiverseLearningProducts/swe/src/mod3/wk1/day2.md

 A requirements document typically includes:
 * a **Glossary of Terms** - a definition of acronyms or domain specific words used within the document
 * **UML Use Case diagrams**
+TODO - add one in

 * **UML Activity diagrams**
+TODO - add one in

 * Functional Models - **Functional Decomposition** is the process of breaking down that complexity into smaller functions.
 Study [this example](https://sites.google.com/site/centerofmissingpeople/_/rsrc/1480218719774/decomposition-diagram/Functional%20decomposition.png) from the Centre of Missing People.

 ### Assignment